ETEC 521: Indigeneity, Technology, and Education

 • Advance their ability to participate in discussions related to the development of technology-based learning that incorporates appropriate Indigenous values and goals.

-• Develop an understanding of the ways that oral tradition and Indigenous knowledges are interconnected while critically evaluating the nature of internet technology as a contemporary expression of visual literacy and orality.
-Students will assess the prospects of technological transmission of Indigenous mythic sensibilities through the internet.
+• Develop an understanding of the ways that oral tradition and Indigenous knowledges are interconnected while critically evaluating the nature of technology as a contemporary expression of visual literacy and orality.
+Students will assess the prospects of technological transmission of Indigeneity through the internet, digital technology, and media.

 Readings & Resources